goschtl/zope/zc.sourcerelease/trunk/src/zc/sourcerelease/README.txt

     >>> print system(join('svntest', 'svnsample', 'bin', 'sample')),
     sample from svn called

-When making a source release of a subversion export, we want to make sure it has a decent name instead of trunk.tgz.
-We check this with some locations that do not actually exist, but are fine for testing.
-We can handle the default subversion convention of trunk, branches and tags.

-    >>> print system(join('bin', 'buildout-source-release')+' '+
-    ...     'svn://svn.zope.org/repos/main/zc.sourcerelease/svnsample'+
-    ...     '/trunk buildout.cfg'),
-    ... # doctest: +ELLIPSIS
-    Creating source release in svnsample.tgz
-    svn: URL ... doesn't exist
-    ...

-    >>> print system(join('bin', 'buildout-source-release')+' '+
-    ...     'svn://svn.zope.org/repos/main/zc.sourcerelease/svnsample'+
-    ...     '/branches/1.0 buildout.cfg'),
-    ... # doctest: +ELLIPSIS
-    Creating source release in svnsample.tgz
-    svn: URL ... doesn't exist
-    ...

-    >>> print system(join('bin', 'buildout-source-release')+' '+
-    ...     'svn://svn.zope.org/repos/main/zc.sourcerelease/svnsample'+
-    ...     '/tags/1.0.1 buildout.cfg'),
-    ... # doctest: +ELLIPSIS
-    Creating source release in svnsample_1.0.1.tgz
-    svn: URL ... doesn't exist
-    ...

 You can specify a different configuration file of course.
 Let's create one with an error as it contains an absolute path for the eggs-directory.